pbinkley/jekyll-book/sections/04-section.md

 center of the film with enough margin on the unperforated side of the film for possible checks and notes which may be made in the future.
 The cards

-\* In case of illness or absence of the operator chosen the others should know how to operate the machine.
-The operator should not be selected until the photographic machine company representative and the supervisor can see which one of the three shows the greatest aptitude for the photographing.
-Thus, all three are taught to select, and all are given a chance to operate the machine.
-By the second day the most efficient operator may be chosen.

 [pagebreak.11]

 will go into the machine straight if they are held at a point above the